APPENDICES

 ~

-A family with a similar surname settled at Plaisance, Newfoundland, before Le Grand Dérangement.
-Jean Rambourg, whose surname also was spelled Darambourg, married Marie-Anne Pichot of Plaisance, probably at Plaisance in c1732.
-They had a number of sons--Félix, born in c1733 probably at Plaisance, Jean-Noël in c1735, Jean-Pierre in c1736, François in c1738, Martin in c1740, and Jérôme at Louisbourg, Île Royale, now Cape Breton Island, in c1742.
-Jean died by 1747, when Marie-Anne remarried to Nicolas Hecquart, a sailor from Serance, Diocese of Coutance, France, probably at Louisbourg.
+Jean Rambourg, whose surname also was spelled Darembourg and Darambourg, married Marie-Anne Pichot of Plaisance, Newfoundland, in c1722 and settled at Petit-de-Grat off Île Madame.
+They had a number of sons--Félix, born in c1733, Jean-Noël in c1735, Jean-Pierre in c1736, François in c1738, Martin in c1740, and Jérôme in c1742.
+Jean died by 1747, when Marie-Anne remarried to Nicolas Hecquart or Ecard, a fisherman from Serance, Diocese of Coutances, France, probably at Louisbourg, but they settled at Petit-de-Grat, where a French official counted them in February 1752.
+No member of this family emigrated to Louisiana.

 LE GRAND DÉRANGEMENT